The BOLT Directors from 1988 to today:

 There have been hundreds of changes over the years: the relocation of our training trip from New Hampshire, to Western Massachusetts, to New Jersey-all in pursuit of warmer temperatures; the acquisition of equipment, the creation of an alumni newsletter and electronic network which enables us to stay in touch will almost all alumni leaders; the generous donations of former leaders to our budget which enables us to offer financial aid to participants; the refinement of our base camp and evacuation procedures; the inclusion of several specialty groups, and the evolution of BOLT on campus.

-Assistant Director for Leadership Development
+Associate Director for Leadership Development

 Student Activities Office